skbd9/skbd9/README.md

 Customer Feedback for Hotel Ocean's Paradise!
 This initiative revolves around gathering valuable insights from our guests to enhance their overall experience.
 We analyze feedback on various aspects, including service, amenities, and overall satisfaction, to continually elevate the quality of our hospitality.</br>
 Click-<a href ="https://github.com/skbd9/Customer-Feedback-Dashboard-">Customer_Feedback_for_Hotel_in_Power_BI</a>

+<strong>Project-3</strong>:
+Welcome to the Data Cleaning and Transformation project!
+In this repository, we focus on the crucial steps of preparing raw and unstructured data for meaningful analysis.
+The project encompasses a variety of techniques, tools, and best practices for ensuring data integrity and enhancing its usability.
+Click-<a herf="https://github.com/skbd9/Data_Cleaning_-_Formating">Data_Cleaning_Formating</a> and <a herf="https://github.com/skbd9/Excel_Data_Transformation_-_Cleaning">Data_Transformation_Cleaning</a>

 ## Let's Connect
 I'm always open to collaboration and exploring new opportunities.
 Connect with me on